nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-2.md

 {{< / highlight >}}

 Note how we add the async task(s) to a list.
-This allows us to kick off all tasks in the list and run the [async event loop][37] until all tasks have completed, as in this block of code at the end of run_scraper(), where we also add ScraperManager.run() and call it `database_task`, since it pops items from the queues and calls the appropriate Database instance methods
+This allows us to kick off all tasks in the list and run the [asyncio event loop][37] until all tasks have completed, as in this block of code at the end of run_scraper(), where we also add ScraperManager.run() and call it `database_task`, since it pops items from the queues and calls the appropriate Database instance methods